Skip to main content

 This need may be temporary or permanent, based on the individual’s needs before and after the procedure.

-Sometimes, it helps to hear from someone who has been through a procedure you’re considering.
+Sometimes it helps to hear from someone who has undergone a procedure you’re considering.
 Here are two experiences of going through Botox bladder injections from real 180 Medical customers.

 Jessica’s Experience